 This story was featured in The Scotsman on 26 August 2019.

-Glasgow based start-up R3-IoT is planning to go global with the development of a system that uses satellite technology to provide IoT connectivity in some of the most remote parts of the world.
+Glasgow based start-up R3-IoT (now Krucial) is planning to go global with the development of a system that uses satellite technology to provide IoT connectivity in some of the most remote parts of the world.

 Established in June 2018 by former Clyde Space colleagues Allan Cannon and Kevin Quillien, R3-IoT is undertaking a first round of fundraising as it looks scale the business internationally.
 It recently won £100,000 at the Scottish EDGE awards.